 XI.
 The idea of Peter being a Bishop of bishops in Rome is historically false.
 Paul was the one called “the apostle of the Gentiles” (Rom.
 11:13) and Rome was then a Gentile city.
 Peter on the other hand had his ministry primarily to the Jews (Gal.
 2:7-9).

-Since Christ has not yet appeared again, the crown worn by the popes was not bestowed upon them by Christ.
+Since Jesus the Chief Shepherd has not yet appeared again, the crowns worn by many of the popes weren’t bestowed upon them by Christ in the first place.

 XIII.
 Jesus Christ is the Head of the invisible church which consists of all believers.
-“He is the head of the body the church” and He must “have the preeminence” (Col 1:18).
-The fruits of the popes all through history opposes those of Christ.
+“He is the head of the body the church” and He must “have the preeminence” (Col. 1:18).
+The fruit of the popes all through history opposes those of Christ.
 As a Catholic author agrees:

 “Only seven hundred years after Peter died, the popes had become obsessed with power and possessions.
 Peter’s [alleged] successors [became] not the servants but the masters of the world.
 They…dress in purple like Nero and call themselves Pontifex Maximus.”
 (Peter de Rosa, Vicars of Christ: The Dark Side of the Papacy, Crown Publishers, 1988, 35).

 When one reads the New Testament as a whole, in its own context, language and historical setting (something which is quite impossible for a faithful Catholic), one cannot come up with an idea of a papacy conferred upon Peter by Jesus Christ.